ohbm/osr2021/access.md

-### Research is only reproducible if it is available to and accessible by all
+### Research is only reproducible if it is available to and accessible by all.

 <!--img align="right" src="../img/undraw_enter_uhqk.png" alt="future" width="40%"-->